Good, Clean and Fair Food for All

 This year has certainly been a challenge for many sectors, not least for the charity and not-for-profit sector.
 When Slow Food Birmingham, a not-for-profit organisation that is part of the world’s largest food movement championing sustainable and local food produce, approached us to run their social media channels pro bono, we jumped at the chance to help in any way we could.

 Slow Food Birmingham is working to reconnect people to where their food comes from and inspire an active interest in local food production by building a city-wide network and running events and workshops.
 They see everyone as a co-producer and the positive choices that consumers make will help change our food system, the environment and local economy for the better.
 Now more than ever before, we need to protect sustainable, local food production, as we face a time that will see inevitable changes in our world.

 As well as educating the local community on the benefits of local and sustainable food production, Slow Food Birmingham volunteers bring farm to fork with a shop every Wednesday at 1000 Trades, allowing consumers to shop from the best local, seasonal produce.
 From the beginning of lockdown in March to the beginning of June, orders at the Hub, where they sell an array of grass-fed meats, veg boxes, desserts and more, increased by an impressive 300%.

-Changing the World One Social Post at a Time
+Changing the World One Social Media Post at a Time

 The weekly spotlight is made up of a carousel of high-quality and immersive images that demonstrate the local and sustainable nature of the producers and their produce, often featuring images of the farmers themselves for consumers to feel a personal connection with them.
 We introduced an Instagram story highlight for easy access to images and information about these sustainable producers.